 |You’ve set up a Conditional Access policy that “requires MFA” on an iOS device in order to access Office365 websites such as Outlook Web Access.
 However, you have not configured a corresponding macOS policy.||After the iPads update to iPadOS, users can access such Office365 websites by using apps from the affected app categories without being prompted for multi-factor authentication (MFA).|

-These are just some examples of cases in which the Conditional Access Policy for iOS could be different from the Conditional Access policy for macOS.
-You will want to identify all such cases in your policy.
+These are just some examples of cases in which the Conditional Access Policy for iOS might differ from the Conditional Access policy for macOS.
+You should identify all such cases in your policy.

 We recommend that you take the following actions:

 - Evaluate whether you have browser-based Azure AD CA policies for iOS that govern access from iPad devices.
-If so, follow these steps:
+If you do, follow these steps:

 - Create an equivalent macOS Azure AD browser access policy.
-We recommend that you use the ‘require a compliant device” policy.
-This policy enrolls your iPad and Mac devices into Microsoft Intune (or JAMF Pro if you have selected that as your macOS management tool) and ensures that browser apps have access only from compliant devices (most secure option).
-You will also need to create an Intune device compliance policy for macOS.
+We recommend that you use the "require a compliant device” policy.
+This policy enrolls your iPad and Mac devices into Microsoft Intune (or JAMF Pro, if you have selected that as your macOS management tool).
+This policy also makes sure that browser apps have access only from compliant devices (most secure option).
+You will also have to create an Intune device compliance policy for macOS.

-- In the event that you cannot “require a compliant device” for macOS and iPadOS for browser access, ensure that you are “requiring MFA” for such access.
+- In the event that you cannot “require a compliant device” for macOS and iPadOS for browser access, make nsure that you are “requiring MFA” for such access.